Viktor1722/Docusaurus-Portfolio/docs/1st-Research-Phase-Evidence/Competitor analysis.md

 sidebar_position: 4
 ---

-I have chosen this research approach to address the two sub-research questions and find an AI model that would work for my project.
-My ability to research this field of AI technology has greatly benefited from using this method.
+I have chosen this research approach to address the two sub-research questions and find an AI model that would work for the purpose of my project.
+My ability to research this field of AI technology has greatly benefited from using Competitive analysis method.
 I was able to get more knowledge about various tools and put them to immediate use in the setting.
 This experience has expanded my perspective even further, and I now know practical information about how to use these kinds of technologies.
 Above all, it has made it easier for me to understand what makes a Text-to-Image (TTI) AI model effective.
 It also gave me a strong basis for choosing which two AI models to use in the A/B testing.

 ## Comparison

 1. ## Dall-E2
-     Developed by OpenAI, DALL-E2 is a cutting-edge AI program capable of generating detailed images from textual descriptions.
+     Developed by OpenAI, DALL-E2 is a cutting-edge AI model capable of generating detailed images from textual descriptions.

     ![Dall-E2](../img/Dall-e2.png)